-Courts may decide not to examine documentary evidence if they deem it to be unnecessary,41 and courts are strict when considering the necessity for issuing the DPO.
+Courts may decide not to examine documentary evidence if they deem it to be unnecessary,43 and courts are strict when considering the necessity for issuing the DPO.
 If the court finds that the fact that the party seeks to establish a DPO is unnecessary for resolution of the dispute, the court will decline to issue the DPO.

 Japanese evidence law does not have strict rules on excluding evidence (as in the United States) where there is a danger of the evidence being unfairly prejudicial, confusing the issues, misleading the judges, etc. Therefore, whether a judge orders the DPO regarding 'other similar incidents' of a product defect, for example, depends on the judge's interpretation of the 'necessity' of such evidence to decide the issues in the case before him or her.
+Two of the authors had an actual case where the court was convinced and declined to issue the DPO.